The Guild publishes an e-newsletter for members twice a month. See the e-newsletters page for more information.

-The Guild publishes a semi-annual newsletter, Carillon News.
-See Newsletters for more information.
+The Guild publishes a semi-annual printed newsletter, Carillon News.
+See the Carillon News page for more information.

 The Bulletin contains scholarly articles, including formal reports of each annual Congress.
-See Bulletin for more information.
+See the Bulletin page for more information.

 The Guild publishes a variety of music for carillon, as well as various music-related materials.
 See Music for Carillon for more information.